dupgit/versions/README.md

 # Summary

-versions checks software releases versions and tells you
+versions checks software release versions and tells you

 # Licence